|Nutrition Facts (per serving)|

 In a medium bowl, add the melted butter and lemon juice.

-Top with the glaze and serve garnished with berries.
+Top with the glaze and serve garnished with berries, if desired.

 How to Store

-- To store, make sure the cake is totally covered with foil or plastic wrap and leave out on the counter at room temperature (with or without the glaze on top) for up to four days.
+- To store, cover the cake with foil or plastic wrap.
+Leave at room temperature (with or without the glaze on top) for up to four days.

-- The cake will dry slightly as the days go by, but you can cut a slice and pop it in the microwave for about 15 seconds to bring it back to life.
+- The cake will dry slightly, but you can cut a slice and pop it in the microwave for about 15 seconds to bring it back to life.

 - If you store without the glaze on top, be sure to add the glaze before you microwave.

-Cream of tartar is a stabilizing agent, so this ingredient helps when whipping the egg whites.
+Cream of tartar is a stabilizing agent, which helps when whipping the egg whites.
 If you don't have cream of tartar you can replace it with an equal amount of lemon juice or white vinegar.